Honoring a Friend

 Learn more about St. Vincent’s Rosary Walk at The Basilica Shrine of Our Lady of the Miraculous Medal

-In Chapter 12 of his letter to the Romans, St. Paul the Apostle wrote, “Let love be genuine; hate what is evil, hold fast to what is good; love one another with mutual affection; outdo one another in showing honor.”
+In St. Paul’s Chapter 12 of his letter to the Romans, he wrote, “Let love be genuine; … hold fast to what is good; love one another with mutual affection; outdo one another in showing honor.”

 For more than a half century, a tight-knit group of Irish Catholic women from the Philadelphia area and their families have embraced that biblical guidance with enthusiasm and sincerity.
 In a world often defined by interpersonal relationships that wax and wane over time, their bonds have endured.